Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ```

 If you modified an existing file you can use `git commit -am "msg"` which combines **_add_** (`a`) amd **_message_** (`m`).
 That combines the `git add .` and `git commit -m "msg"` into one command.

+Other commands you may find useful are:

+1. `git log`: this shows you your commit history with the hash you would use to undo a commit with some of the advanced git commands.
+1. `git diff`: this shows you the file(s) that changed and the actual changes by showing the before and after pictures of y our files.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>